The Search Engine Optimiser results page

 What is the results page?
 The results page shows and tracks your progress through the optimisation process by tracking metrics such as optimisation score, visitors, search engine rankings and website popularity.

-You can use this section to track the results of all of the changes you make to your website; allowing you to see how effective each change has been and allow you to see patterns and correlations your changes have across your other metrics.
+You can use this section to track the results of all the changes you make to your website, allowing you to see how effective each change has been and allow you to see patterns and correlations your changes have across your other metrics.

 To access your results page from the Search Engine Optimiser dashboard simply click on the results tab at the top of the window.

 Your results are broken down into five different sections, which you can learn more about below.

 This is the overall score showing how well your site is optimised, shown as a percentage score.
 A website with a score of 100% is perfectly optimised.
 You can even track your website’s score performance across a set time frame so that you can see how the changes you make to your website affect your score.